Professor Duncan Matthews, BSc (Hons), MA (Warwick), LLM (Exeter), PhD (London)

 - QLLM046 International and Comparative Law of Patents, Trade Secrets and Related Rights

 Duncan Matthews has held Economic and Social Research Council (ESRC) research grants on NGOs, Intellectual Property Rights and Multilateral Institutions and on The Determinants of Intellectual Property Management in UK Companies.
 His research interests include: the TRIPS Agreement and access to medicines; patents for pharmaceuticals; technical assistance and TRIPS flexibilities; free trade agreements and intellectual property rights; the WIPO Development Agenda; and the global politics of intellectual property.
-He is also coordinating the European Intellectual Property Teachers' Network to promote best practice and innovation in teaching and learning relating to intellectual property.
+He is currently working on a book project on IP and the Life Sciences in collaboration with Professor Herbert Zech (University of Basel, Switzerland).

 Publications Since 2001